 Castile soap can be used to clean minor wounds.
 Add 2 teaspoons of soap to 2 cups of filtered drinking water to create a cleansing solution.

-A 1999 animal study found that castile soap was effective in healing wounds and lowering the rate of wound complications.
+A found that castile soap was effective in healing wounds and lowering the rate of wound complications.
 It was compared to a saline solution, benzalkonium chloride, bacitracin, and a combination of all of these.

 However, research from 2015 found that saline solution works better than castile soap in cleaning open fractures.
 This research followed 2,500 people for a year and found that people who used castile soap at the start of surgery were 32 percent more likely to require a second surgery compared to people who used saline.

 Castile soap can be used to make a natural deodorant.
 Add 1/2 teaspoon of castile soap and 1 teaspoon of sea salt to a small spray bottle and use in the underarm area as needed.

 Add 1 part of castile soap to 10 parts of water to make a liquid dish soap.

 4. Dishwasher detergent